Tiger salamander: Description

-These salamanders usually grow to a length of 6–8 in with a lifespan of around 12–15 years.
+Tiger salamanders usually grow to a length of 6–8 in, with the longest found being 13 in, and live for around 12–15 years.
 They are characterized by having markings varying in color on the back of their head, body, and tail.
 The coloring of these spots range from brownish yellow to greenish yellow, while the rest of their back is black or dark brown.
+Eastern tiger salamanders emit a bright yellow green fluorescence when illuminated with blue or ultraviolet light.
 They are smooth bodied, with costal grooves running down their sides to aid in moisture control.
 They have short snouts, thick necks, strong legs, and lengthy tails.
-Tiger salamanders also utilize specialized foot pads for burrowing.Tiger salamanders are a sexually dimorphic species, as the males are larger in body size, as well as have longer and higher tails than females.
+They also utilize specialized foot pads for burrowing through loose soil.
+Tiger salamanders are a sexually dimorphic species, as the males are larger in body size and have longer and higher tails than females.

+Neoteny

 Some individuals, typically when their aquatic environment is well suited, will retain their larval characteristics and forego metamorphosis.
-This is known as facultative paedomorphosis.
+This is known as facultative paedomorphosis, in this case a form of neoteny.
 These paedomorphic individuals retain their gills and remain aquatic.
-Their diet consists largely of small insects, snails, slugs, frogs, and worms, although it is not rare for an adult to turn cannibalistic and consume its own kind.
-Cannibalism in these salamanders can almost always be traced back to a large volume of competing predators and lack of prey in the area.
-If the opportunity presents itself, tiger salamanders will even feed on other smaller salamander species, lizards, snakelets (baby snakes), and newborn mice.
-When threatened, these salamanders will display their tail, which will then secrete a thick, white, poisonous substance from their granular skin glands to warn predators.
-Pads on their feet help them dig through loose soil.